maziara/Git_Diff_NI/README.md

 Script to compare NI binary files

 #About
+Comparing NI's binary files are a pain.
+Specially if you have them checked in with Git.
-This is a simple script to run appropriate comparator for NI files.
+This is a simple script to run appropriate comparator for NI files and is intended to be used as External-Diff for Git.

 #Feautures
 * Autodetects and executes the comparator program based on file extensions as follow: